hackergrrl/p2p-faq/README.md

 and crime prevention should get the priorities right and first address the root causes, the supporting incentives, the real weapons, and the tradeoffs involved.

+Another topic to consider the meaning of "bad", and how could *only bad actions* be prevented without preventing good.
+How could technology-for-freedom empower good actors *without* empowering bad actors?
+Conversely, how could technology-for-control enable those in power to arrest bad actors without enabling them to arrest good actors?

+It's problematic to have this good/bad debate, because it's about moral.
+Morality is culturally-bound, it's relative to the beliefs of a group.
+Moral in a global tech platform (the Internet) is toxic because it pushes one worldview and chokes pluralism.
+Our focus therefore should not be on the discussion around morality, it should be around freedom versus control, and how they affect a tech system deployed globally.

 More about this:
 https://theintercept.com/2015/11/17/u-s-mass-surveillance-has-no-record-of-thwarting-large-terror-attacks-regardless-of-snowden-leaks/